Glitch9Inc/AIDevKit/docs/getting-started.md

 Here, `chatSession` might hold the conversation history and system instructions, and `userMessage` is the latest user prompt (perhaps created as `ChatMessage.CreateUserMessage("Hello, how are you?")`).
 The details of `ChatSession`/`ChatMessage` are part of the Dev Kit's conversation management, but the key idea is that `GENChatTask` will incorporate context from the session (previous messages, etc.) when generating a response.
 Use `GENChatTask` if you need the AI to remember conversation context or if you're calling chat-specific models.
 If you're just generating one-off text from a prompt, `GENTextTask` is sufficient.

+---

-## Image Generation Tasks (GENImageCreationTask, GENImageEditTask, GENImageVariationTask)
+## Image Generation - GENImage

 Another exciting feature is the ability to generate or modify images using AI.
 The GENTask system includes tasks for image generation: